Research Professor

-William Swartout is chief technology officer at the USC Institute for Creative Technologies, providing overall direction to the institute’s research programs.
-He is also a research professor in the Computer Science Department at the USC Viterbi School of Engineering.
+William Swartout is chief science officer at the USC Institute for Creative Technologies, providing overall direction to the institute’s research programs.
+He is also co-Director of the Center for Generative AI and Society and a research professor in the Computer Science Department at the USC Viterbi School of Engineering.

 He has served as a member of the Air Force Scientific Advisory Board, the Board on Army Science and Technology of the National Academies and the JFCOM Transformation Advisory Group.
 Prior to helping found the ICT in 1999, Swartout was the Director of the Intelligent Systems Division at the USC Information Sciences Institute.